 First, there is the front-end (the head) that handles:

-and then, there's the back-end (the site architecture that handles the processes that your customer doesn't see) such as:
+Then, there's the back-end (the site architecture that handles the processes that your customer doesn't see) that handles tasks such as:

 In traditional eCommerce, modifying either the front-end or the back-end greatly changes the other.